ShobaS/Daily-Log/log.md

 Day 61:
 Tried out some design changes for todo app.
 Not yet satisfied with it.
 Have to create something better.
 Worked on some functionality and having a thought to get some help on how to continue it.

+Day 62:
+Tried to understand a friend's code.
+Having an idea on how to split the components and work on it.